jgm/pandoc/CONTRIBUTING.md

     cabal flag is used.
 It is generated from `src/Text/Pandoc/Data.hsb` using the preprocessor [hsb2hs].
-  - `Text.Pandoc.Highlighting` contains the interface to the highlighting-kate library, which is used for code syntax highlighting.
+  - `Text.Pandoc.Highlighting` contains the interface to the skylighting library, which is used for code syntax highlighting.
   - `Text.Pandoc.ImageSize` is a utility module containing functions for calculating image sizes from the contents of image files.
   - `Text.Pandoc.MIME` contains functions for associating MIME types